Travelers Face Long TSA Lines and Flight Disruptions Amid Staffing Shortages

 Key Facts

-- At Houston's George Bush Intercontinental Airport, only two of five terminals had TSA staffing, with wait times reportedly exceeding four hours.
+- Out of five terminals at Houston's George Bush Intercontinental Airport, only two had TSA staffing, with wait times reportedly exceeding four hours.

 What Happened